Defluencer/dit/README.md

  - Set "streamer_peer_id" to the peer id of the ipfs node that will be used to stream.
  - Set "gossipsub_topic" to something unique to you.
  - Set "streamerPeerId" & "gossipsubTopic" in index.js to the same values.
- - Add the web-app folder to IPFS.
+ - Add the web-app folder to IPFS or deploy as website.
- - Use the IPFS link to share the stream.

-## Streamer
+## Streaming
  - Start IPFS with PUBSUB enabled.
  - Start streamer-app.
  - Start your broadcast software.
- - Start Streaming!
+ - Stream!

-## Viewers
+## Viewing
  - Start IPFS with PUBSUB enabled.
- - Set CORS.
+ - Set IPFS CORS to allow calls from link or website.
- - Open IPFS link.
+ - Open IPFS link or website.

+## V.O.D.
+ - Stop your broadcast software.
+ - Press Ctrl-c in streamer-app to save the stream locally.
+ - Upload to Filecoin using final stream CID.

 ## License
 Licensed under either of